virtuald/curvesapi/README.md

 List of changes
 ---------------

+* Version has been bumped to 1.02
 * The javadocs have been removed from this distribution
 * The build scripts have been removed and pom.xml has been added to support usage with maven
 * sun.awt.geom.Curve has been copied from OpenJDK to remove dependency on JDK internals
+* The 'appendTo' method now raises IllegalArgumentException with useful error messages on invalid arguments instead of swallowing the error
+* A PointFactory has been added to aid in creating points
+* Point2d now extends Point

 Licenses
 --------